dmpop/natsukashii/README.md

 # Natsukashii ( ・_・)ノ

 Natsukashii is a simple photographic time machine that can find and show photos you took on today's date in the past.
+Here is what Natsukashii can do.

+1. Find photos matching the current day and month
+2. Create an animated GIF out of the found photos
+3. Serve the found photos on the local machine using a simple PHP application
+4. Upload the found photos to a remote server via FTP

+Natsukashii runs on Linux, and it has been tested on Linux Mint and openSUSE.

 ## Dependencies